hzqst/metamod-fallguys/README_FALLGUYS.md

 ### Create a physic object

-Physic objects calculates their simulation (gravity, movement, collision) in Bullet Engine instead of GoldSrc hull clipping.
+Physic objects run physic simulation (gravity, movement, collision) in Bullet Engine instead of GoldSrc hull clipping.

 The following code creates a physic box with size of (32 x 32 x 32) units